lambtron/tinderjs/README.md

 ### .authorize(fb token, fb id, callback)

   Authorizes the `TinderClient`.
-You must call this before any other method.
+You must call this or `.setAuthToken()` before any other method.

 * `fb token` is a facebook user access token.
 You would acquire this by having your user log in using your application
 * `fb id` is the id of the facebook user
 * `callback` is called when the request completes

+### .setAuthToken(x-auth-token)

+  If you use Charles Proxy or any other tool to see the requests being made from the Tinder app, you can explicitly set it with this method.
+You must either call this or `.authorize()` before any other method.

 ### .getDefaults()